 A subtle aroma of fruit fills the air, adding to the feeling of being in a spa.
 “I want the customers to relax as much as possible.
 To be honest, most of them relax so much that they fall asleep,” he says, laughing.
 “I change the aromas depending on the season; it’s strawberry now for spring and next it’ll be camomile and lavender, something green and fresh.”

 Originally from Oita, Mr. Shuto was drawn to Kameido by the friendly, old-town style and lack of affectation of the area.
 He’s a busy man; Momitaro is open from 11:00 am until 10:00 pm every day, except Tuesdays.
-Last orders, so to speak, is at 9:00pm.
+Last order, so to speak, is at 9:00pm.
 “Our busiest time on weekdays is late afternoon, from three to six pm.
 Saturdays and Sundays are busy all day; the second table is for another masseur who works part time at weekends,” he notes.

-The menu is simple and straightforward: 30 minutes is 1500 yen, 60 minutes is 2900 yen and the full 90 minutes is 4400 yen, all including tax.
-This seem very reasonable and Mr. Shuto concurs with a grin, “It’s the best price in the area!”
+The menu is simple and straightforward: 30 minutes is 1500 yen, 60 minutes is 2900 yen, and the full 90 minutes is 4400 yen, all including tax.
+This seems very reasonable and Mr. Shuto concurs with a grin, “It’s the best price in the area!”
 Isn’t 90 minutes rather a long time, though?
 “No, it’s actually the most popular,” he says.
 “A few customers pop in for a 30 minute session during their lunch hour or on the way home if they have some particular niggle that wants attending to, but 90 minutes is a full body massage and that’s what most people want.”

 He accepts both reservations and walk in customers.
 This handy sign at the foot of the stairs shows how long customers may have to wait.
 While we were talking the phone rang several times with customers wanting to make reservations for later in the day or week.